OogieOrange/review-page/README.md

 ### Typography

 The fonts were obtained from the Google Fonts library.
+They were chosen for beeing clean, simple and easy to read fonts, fitting the design.

 I chose the following fonts for the page:

 + "PT Serif"
 + "Nunito Sans"